VA Approved Condos in Pennsylvania: Requirements and Guidelines

 PA Condo Law Compliance

 The HOA must comply with Pennsylvania's Uniform Condominium Act.
-The VA will verify that the HOA is operating legally and that your purchase is a legitimate condo ownership.
+The VA will verify that the HOA operates legally and that your purchase constitutes legitimate condo ownership.

 Common PA Building Issues and VA Approval

-Many Pennsylvania condo buildings were built in the 1970s-1990s and have aging systems.
-Here's how these typically fare with VA approval:
+Many Pennsylvania condo buildings constructed during the 1970s-1990s possess aging systems.
+Here is how these typically fare with VA approval:

-• Aging HVAC systems: If the systems are operational, the VA approves.
-The appraiser notes age but doesn't require replacement.
+- Aging HVAC systems: Operational systems receive VA approval.
+The appraiser notes age but does not require replacement.

-• Outdated plumbing: Older plumbing is acceptable if it's not actively failing.
-The VA doesn't require modernization.
+- Outdated plumbing: Older plumbing proves acceptable if not actively failing.
+The VA does not mandate modernization.

-• Parking lot deterioration: Some cracking and wear is acceptable.
-Only significant deterioration affecting safety is a problem.
+- Parking lot deterioration: Some cracking and wear prove acceptable.
+Only significant deterioration affecting safety poses a problem.

-The VA's approach is pragmatic: the building doesn't have to be new or perfect, but it must be safe and reasonably maintained.
+The VA's approach remains pragmatic: the building need not be new or flawless, but it must be safe and reasonably maintained.

 Homestead Property Tax Exemption

-Pennsylvania homeowners can claim a homestead property tax exemption for their primary residence.
-Check with your local assessor to verify your condo qualifies.
-This can significantly reduce your property taxes.
+Pennsylvania homeowners may claim a homestead property tax exemption for their primary residence.
+Check with your local assessor to confirm your condo qualifies.
+This can substantially reduce your property taxes.

 PA Real Estate Transfer Tax

-Pennsylvania charges 1% real estate transfer tax on purchase price, plus possible local transfer taxes.
+Pennsylvania imposes a 1% real estate transfer tax on purchase price, plus possible local transfer taxes.
 Budget for this when calculating closing costs.

 HOA Documents and VA Approval

-While the VA is less strict than FHA about HOA documentation, your lender will still request certain documents:
+While the VA exercises less strictness than FHA regarding HOA documentation, your lender will still request certain documents:

 Documents Your Lender Will Request